-This paper intends to enable students to develop appreciative insights of the human psyche and behavior through the discipline of narratives.
+This paper intends to enable students in developing an appreciative insights of human psyche and behavior through the discipline of narratives.
 The paper aims at enabling students in going beyond the one to one interactive mode of psychology, and delve with myriad shades of cultural narratives through visual, texts and art.
-It intends to sensitize them with an understanding of the individual and his/her cultural space which further help in building their softer skills and techniques.
+It intends to sensitize them with an understanding of individual and his/her cultural space which further help in building their softer skills and techniques.

-- UNIT I: introduction to theory of narratives, Psychology of narrative art, visual perception, stories., psychological perspective within cinema, cinema and culture. - UNIT II: understanding self and culture through literature and poetry, shaping of narratives through story telling and reflexive processes.
+- Unit1: introduction to theory of narratives, Psychology of narrative art, visual perception, stories, psychological perspective within cinema, cinema and culture. - Unit2: understanding self and culture through literature and poetry, shaping of narratives through storytelling and reflexive processes.

 - Film, Television and the Psychology of the Social Dream: Rieber.W.
 Robert.
 Kelly J. Robert.
 Springer Press.
 2014 - Understanding Cinema: A psychological Theory of Moving Imagery.
 Persson Per.
 Cambridge University Press.
-2003 - Stories and Minds: Cognitive approaches to literary narratives .Bernaerts Lars, Geest De Dirk, Herman Luc & Vervaeck Bart University of Nebraska Press.
-2013
+2003 - Stories and Minds: Cognitive approaches to literary narratives .Bernaerts Lars, Geest De Dirk, Herman Luc & Vervaeck Bart University of Nebraska Press.2013